 Applicants may request funding up to $500,000 to address sites contaminated by hazardous substances (i.e., sites with potential contamination of hazardous substances, pollutants, or contaminants) and/or petroleum (i.e., sites with potential petroleum contamination).
 For the purposes of this solicitation, the cost of assessment activities carried out at each approved, eligible site may not exceed $200,000 per site.
 EPA will determine site eligibility after the award of the grant throughout the project period.

-Applicants can apply for only one Community-wide Assessment Grant.
+Applicants can only apply for one Community-wide Assessment Grant.

-Note, a solicitation for new Site-specific Assessment Grants is not available in FY24.
-EPA encourages entities that are interested in assessing a specific site to apply for an FY24 Community-wide Assessment Grant.

 I.B.
 Uses of Grant Funds